seanhillweb/wordpress-theme-source/README.md

 #### What this theme isn't:

-A full-fledged - to spec - Premium Wordpress theme.
+Perfect.

 I have not, and may not, add all of the Wordpress standards to this theme.
-I have cherry-picked the codes and layouts that I have found useful in my time developing sites.
+I have hand-picked the code and layouts that I have found useful in my time developing sites.

 #### Who this theme is for: